raharper/lxd_tools/README.md

 Getting Started
 ---------------

-1. Install lxd and chech that it's working by following the getting started guid.
+1. Install lxd and check that it's working by following the getting started guide.
 2. run ./setup.sh from in tree to prep host for testing

 Tests